Now Accepting New Patients and Canada Dental Care Plan

 Replacement heads?NoYes (varies by model)

-Travel-friendly?VeryDepends on size and charger
+Travel-friendly?VeryDepends on charger/size

 How Often Should You Replace Your Toothbrush?

-Watch for These Signs:
+Watch for signs:

-• Bristles splaying outward or curling
+• Bristles splaying outward

 • Discoloration of the brush head